randaller/llama-chat/README.md

 Place this file and corresponding (torrentroot)/30B/params.json of model into [/model] folder.

-So you should end up with two files in model folder: merged.pth and params.json.
+So you should end up with two files in [/model] folder: merged.pth and params.json.

 Place (torrentroot)/tokenizer.model file to the [/tokenizer] folder of this repo.
 Now you are ready to go.